 The lower station of the Monongahela Incline is located near the Smithfield Street Bridge, making it easily accessible from Station Square and Pittsburgh's light rail system.
-Stations are located at 73 West Carson Street and 5 Grandview Avenue.
+The incline stations are located at 73 West Carson Street (lower incline station) and 5 Grandview Avenue (upper incline station).